markadev/AppleII-VGA/README.md

 Included in the repo here are the schematics and the source code for the Pi Pico microcontroller.
 I used the unrouted PCB layout to wire up the initial prototype board on a [Glitchworks Apple II Prototyping Board](https://www.tindie.com/products/glitchwrks/gw-a2-1-glitchworks-apple-ii-prototyping-board/).

+## Limitations

+This VGA card design currently does have some limitations:
+ * The VGA signal vsync is not synchronized with the Apple II video memory scanning so software that tries to detect the composite video vsync using 'vapor lock' may not look good.
+ * All the Pi Pico GPIOs are being used so connecting to slot 7's SYNC or any other bus signal is a bit of a challenge without adding more chips.